Create a high quality invoice now!Make an Invoice Now

 A gardening service invoice is a document that contains a list of expenses and labor charge(s) that professional, part-time, and freelance gardeners use to inform their clients of the total cost of their work as well as any pertinent information regarding the service conducted.
 Using an invoice allows for a formal method of billing that not only increases the likelihood of being paid on time and in full, but increases the organization of the issuing gardener, improves client-gardener trust due to the orderly presentation of the costs, and contains the contact information of all those that were involved to ensure that an open line of communication is maintained after the work is finished.

-- Monitor the health of all plants, trees, and shrubs
+- Monitor the health of all plants, trees, and shrubs; and

 For freelance and part-time gardeners, the number of tasks may be limited or serve as a one-time ordeal, such as clearing weeds, creating a new flower bed, or planting an array of trees or plants.

-For those freelancing, there are typically no formal requirements except a basic knowledge of gardening and a desire to learn and improve their skill.
-However, for those looking to be employed full-time by a company, meeting a set of requirements is considered industry standard.
+For those freelancing, there are typically no formal requirements except a basic knowledge of gardening and a desire to learn and improve their skills.
+However, for those looking to be employed full-time by a company, meeting a set of requirements is considered industry-standard.
 Requirements that an employer may have can include:

 - High School degree or GED

 - Mobility and the ability to lift heavy objects

 - Gardening experience